-TargetRSSI represents the target receive signal power averaged over the AP's antenna connectors for the HE TB PPDU.
-TargetRSSI is the value, in dBm, of UL Target RSSI subfield of User Info field in Trigger frame, the encoding of which is specified in Table 9-31i (UL Target RSSI subfield encoding).
+TargetRSSI represents the target receive signal power of the HE TB PPDU, averaged over the AP's antenna connectors that were used for the transmission of the triggering PPDU.
+TargetRSSI is the value, in dBm, indicated in the UL Target RSSI subfield of User Info field in Trigger frame or in TRS Control subfield.

-NOTE—A value of 127 in the UL Target RSSI subfield indicates that the HE TB PPDU is transmitted at its maximum transmit power for the assigned MCS.
+NOTE—A value of 127 in the UL Target RSSI subfield indicates that the HE TB PPDU is transmitted at its maximum transmit power for the assigned MCS, and Equation (27-124) is not used.

 CID 20552